Articles

 1 Day Before: Logistics and Excitement Email Provide all technical details (join links, dial-in numbers, system requirements) whilst building excitement for tomorrow’s session.
 Include a brief agenda reminder and encourage attendees to prepare questions.

 1 Hour Before: Final Reminder Email Send a brief, urgent reminder with the join link prominently displayed.
-Keep copy minimal—focus on making attendance as frictionless as possible.
+Keep copy minimal—focus on making attendance as frictionless as possible by reminding registrants shortly before the webinar begins.

 Personalise Based on Registration Source